Updated: Dec 29, 2020

 The best thing to do is not to get them up until 7am, regardless of whether they go back to sleep or not.
 This is part of teaching their brains that morning time is when mum / dad gets me up.
 Often parents will think 'well he isnt going to go back to sleep now, he is wide awake and crying so I will just get him up' even if they are wide awake you would be surprised how they can get sleepy again after 40 mins.
 Even if they only have 15 mins between the 5am wake and 7am that then helps you out for the morning nap, which for babies 4 months plus only needs to be short (hour or less).

 For toddlers and children in big beds who get up themselves, if you do not encourage them to return to bed, let them stay up, shout at them, give them attention it will just continue.
 There needs to be a consistent approach with real consequences.

 This is a tricky habit to break, especially in Summer months when mornings are bright, you have other children who then get woken up and since it's so close to 7am anyway you just accept this is the wake up time and this is how life is.
 I am here to tell you it really doesn't have to be like that, your whole family can and should be able to start the day at 6/7am, possibly even later once they get older.

 This is something I've had huge success helping people to achieve, many of whom never thought it was possible and were actually shocked after just 2/3 weeks that this wake up disappeared.
-Please get in touch to see how I can help you do the same at www.asleepatlast.co.uk or email me on firstname.lastname@example.org.
+Book a call to discuss working with me https://calendly.com/asleepatlast.